algorand/pyteal/README.md

 * `pytest tests/integration`

-Stand up developer-mode algod on ports 4001, 4002 and 9392 for `tealdbg` (assumes [Docker](https://www.docker.com/) is available on your system):
+Stand up developer-mode algod on ports 4001, 4002 and `tealdbg` on port 9392 (assumes [Docker](https://www.docker.com/) is available on your system):

 * `docker-compose up -d`